nambirajanraj/CPlayer/README.md

 - Using Services to populate these data in views
 - Stitching these views using Routes and Guards
 - Making the UI Responsive
-- E2E only for few views
+- E2E test cases and unit test cases
 - Writing CI configuration file
 - Dockerize the frontend